audionerd/jitterbug/README.markdown

 ## Dependencies

 Jitterbug uses `Imagemagick` to build the header images.
 It needs to be installed on your development and production machines, as do any fonts that you're using.
-The default folder for fonts is `/lib/fonts` in your project.
+The default location for fonts is `/lib/fonts` in your project.

 ## Quick Links